kevinzhuang01/project_leaders_2025/_profiles/markparis.md

   with optimization methods, to more efficiently investigate reactions of importance for these sorts of applications in fundamental science, nuclear safety and security, and nuclear energy.
+desired: Interest in, excitement about, and experience in solving physics problems with computers are all welcome.
+email: mparis@lanl.gov
 ---

 ## Additional Information